xpack/logger-ts/README.md

 The common use case is to create the logger instance with a `console` and a string `level` name.

-The `console` must be an object with at least two methods, `log()` and `error()`, as defined in the Node.js documentation for [console](https://nodejs.org/dist/latest-v10.x/docs/api/console.html).
+If present, the `console` must be an object with at least two methods, `log()` and `error()`, as defined in the Node.js documentation for [console](https://nodejs.org/dist/latest-v10.x/docs/api/console.html).

+By default, the system console is used.

 Example: